-If you’re not familiar with steel-cut oats, they are unrefined whole grain oats that are cut, as opposed to rolled, for a full, hearty texture and rich, nutty taste.
+If you're not familiar with steel cut oats, they are unrefined whole grain oats that are cut, as opposed to rolled, for a full, hearty texture and rich, nutty taste.
 They are rich in B-vitamins, calcium, protein and fiber.
 They look like tiny grains of rice or chopped up nuts.
 You can find them in most grocery stores in the same section as your typical rolled oats.
-If and when you do make steel-cut oats, you should really make enough for a whole week, or at least several days.
-Unlike rolled oat oatmeal, steel-cut oats hold up very well when reheated the next day.
+If and when you do make steel cut oats, you should really make enough for several days.
+Unlike rolled oat oatmeal, steel cut oats hold up very well when reheated the next day.
 Add a little milk and they just get creamier and more custard-like, as opposed to sticky and mushy.
-In fact, if you’re not a fan of oatmeal because of the mushy texture, steel-cut oats may be an excellent alternative.
+In fact, if you're not a fan of oatmeal because of the mushy texture, steel-cut oats may be an excellent alternative.

-With any oats, I like to jazz mine up a bit to make some different flavor combinations.
+With any oats, I like to jazz mine up a bit to create some different flavor combinations.
 Here are a few of my favorites:

 - Blueberries, lemon zest and vanilla extract

-- Chopped up apples or pears with cinnamon and golden raisins
+- Diced apples or pears with cinnamon and golden raisins

 - Pumpkin puree with pumpkin pie spice and walnuts

 - Sliced bananas with peanut butter and maple syrup

 - Mixed berries with slivered almonds and honey